JWST ETC NIRCam Target Acquisition

 The steps involved in creating a TA calculation are: (1) define the TA scene with a source having appropriate spectral type and magnitude on the Scenes and Sources page, and (2) Specify the instrument and detector setup on the Calculations page.

 Target Acquisition is one of the modes available for all JWST instruments within the ETC. To initialize a TA calculation select Target Acquisition from the NIRCam instrument drop-down menu.
 Once selected, the calculation will utilize a default scene and source.
 This can be changed at the users discretion by accessing the Configuration pane where you can select the Scene tab to change the pre-defined TA source.

-The ETC supports TA for the following NIRCam observing templates: Coronagraphy, Time Series and Grism Time Series.
+The ETC supports TA for the following NIRCam observing templates: coronagraphy, time series and grism time series.
 For each mode, there are only a few choices users can make regarding the Instrument Setup.
-The Detector Setup is much less restricted, allowing use of all exposure patterns, but values of NGROUPS are limited to a few values ranging from 3 to 65 (the maximum is determined by limitations in the on-board data acquisition system).
+The Detector Setup is much less restricted, allowing use of all exposure patterns, but values of Groups are limited to a few values ranging from 3 to 65 (the maximum is determined by limitations in the onboard data acquisition system).

-Target acquisition for both Time Series and Grism Time Series observations utilizes subarrays on the LW detectors that are 32 pixels (2.16") on a side.
-The only filter supported is F335M.
+Target acquisition for both time-series and grism time-series observations utilizes subarrays on the LW detectors that are 32 pixels (2.16") on a side.
+The filters supported supported are F335M and F405N.
 The Instrument Setup for these target acquisitions is therefore very simple, involving only a single choice in the Acq Mode menu.